Climbing Black Combe

 About the walk

-William Wordsworth commented on the view from Black Combe, claiming that 'the amplest range of unobstructed prospect may be seen that British ground commands' though lamenting, 'we have seen into Scotland, Wales, the Isle of Man but alas we have still failed to see Ireland as we have been promised'.
-He seems to have been drawing on comments made by the 18th-century surveyor Colonel Mudge, who said that the summit offered a more extensive view than any other point in Britain.
-Mudge was lucky enough to see Ireland several times, though only before sunrise and after sunset.
+William Wordsworth commented on the view from Black Combe, claiming that ‘the amplest range of unobstructed prospect may be seen that British ground commands’ though lamenting, ‘we have seen into Scotland, Wales, the Isle of Man but alas we have still failed to see Ireland.’
+Come on a clear day and you may have better luck.

-Black Combe is made of friable Skiddaw slate, which outcrops, naturally, around Skiddaw and also on the Isle of Man.
-It is the oldest exposed rock in the Lake District, belonging to the Ordovician period of 450-500 million years ago, and weathers to produce domed summits covered in patchy scree and thin, poor soil.
+Black Combe is made of friable Skiddaw slate, which outcrops around Skiddaw and also on the Isle of Man.
+It is the oldest exposed rock in the Lake District, belonging to the Ordovician period of 450–500 million years ago, and weathers to produce domed summits covered in patchy scree and thin, poor soil.
 Bracken covers the lower slopes of the fell, giving way to bilberry and heather on the higher slopes, though the summit is a delightful swathe of short green grass.
 Tree cover is sparse and confined to the lower slopes.
-Grouse, introduced for sport, flourish on the slopes along with snipe and the ubiquitous curlew.
+Grouse, introduced for sport, flourish on the slopes along with snipe and curlew.
 Several streams have carved deep little valleys in the flanks of Black Combe.
 Millergill Beck was once used to turn a waterwheel at Whitbeck Mill.
-The present building, restored as a dwelling, dates from the 18th century, though may stand on an earlier mill site.
-The dilapidated wheel last turned in 1916.
+The present building, restored as a dwelling, dates from the 18th century; the dilapidated wheel last turned in 1916.
 Too many old farms and cottages lie derelict or disused on the flanks of the hill, victims of wavering farm economies, and Black Combe is one large sheep-grazing range today.

 Walk directions